Docker Production Setup¶

 Overview¶

 The Docker setup is designed to create a lean, efficient, and secure production environment for the application.
-It leverages multi-stage builds to minimize the final image size and uses uv
+It leverages multi-stage builds to minimize the final image size and uses uv for fast and reliable dependency management.

 Key Components¶